Exciting things are happening with Step Up!

 Six years ago, IRT first implemented the StepUp programme, which trains local farmers to grow their own food effectively and sustainably in northern Uganda.

 Families who once struggled to eat one meal per day are now able to feed themselves three nutritious meals per day.
 We hope to develop these communities further by constructing a grain store to evolve the local businesses.

 This project is to provide the farmers in the Okwangole parish a safe place to store and process their surplus produce which they can then sell to make a profit.

 By building the grain store we are ensuring that the farmers get a fair price for their hard work.
 A fair trade.

 Why the need for the grain store

 The farmers are self-sufficient, growing crops on their own land to feed their families and selling the surplus as a source of income generation.
-However, without proper storage, farmers are forced to sell their surplus crops at low prices to middlemen, and potentially lose out on profits.
-The crops also run the risk of going bad early due to the intense heat in the region and unwelcome vermin.
+However, without proper storage, farmers are forced to sell their surplus crops at a low price to middlemen, and potentially lose out on profit.
+The crops also run the risk of their crops deteriorating prematurely due to the intense heat in the region, also being eaten by unwelcome vermin.

-These obstacles are considered a loss for the farmers as they can potentially sell their surpluses for much larger profits that can be put towards their children’s education and future savings.
+With the new grain store, farmers can safely store their surplus produce and sell for much larger profits.
+The extra money can be put towards their children’s education and future savings.